tool-belt/interface-forge/docs/docs/3-factory-schema.md

 Although the above examples of default values use a simple object literal with static values, TypeFactory / FixtureFactory in fact expect what is called a `FactorySchema` in the code.
-This is an object that can handle different types of values - including other factories, functions and generators.
+This is an object that can handle different types of values - including other factories, functions and generators!

 ## Using TypeFactory instances in factory schemas